 Hormones influencing the weight loss

 - Human Growth Hormone – This hormone influences Lipolysis and Builds muscles.
 Many bodybuilders use steroids which are mostly HGH in artificial form to build the muscles.
 And most of them die at 40s too as HGH also causes the growth of heart muscles.
-But do not worry as the naturally occurring HGH secretion is not to the levels of aritificially imbibed ones.
-As one ages, there is a decrease in the HGH.
-So focus should be on boosting this hormone
+But do not worry as the naturally occurring HGH secretion is not to the levels of artificially imbibed ones.
+As one ages, there is a decrease in the HGH (called Somatopause).
+So focus should be on boosting this hormone.
+Do Compound exercises like deadlifts, squats, bench presses with less than a minute of rest between different sets.

 - Insulin – Inhibits lipolysis.
 One want to keep the Insulin at a moderate levels meaning – do not eat much simple carbs/sugars

-- Cortisol – Inhibits lipolysis and encourages fat synthesis (fat storage)
+- Cortisol – Inhibits lipolysis and encourages fat synthesis (fat storage).
+Try reducing chronic stress.
+Also consuming Ashwagandha helps.

 - Catecholamines – This group of hormones (adrenaline, dopamine, norepinephrine) triggers lipolysis or releasing of fat (TAG) from the adipocytes